Small Businesses Lose Ground in Spain

 The crisis ravaged small and medium-sized enterprises (SMEs) in Spain.
 In fact, between 2007 and 2014, they lost competiveness compared with large corporations.

 While larger companies' revenue levels remained steady, SMEs' sales dropped 32 percent over the eight years analyzed.
 In terms of revenue-per-employee, SMEs saw this measure of productivity fall by 8 percent, as larger firms grew by 10 percent.
 Large companies' average number of employees climbed by 7 percent, while smaller companies' workforces were reduced by 27 percent.

 This is some of the data proffered by the "Back to Basics" Business Barometer (B4), which analyzed the financial statements of over a million companies in Spain during the crisis years of 2007 to 2014 to track trends.

-The first edition of the study, which will be updated annually, was designed and carried out by IESE professors Eric Weber and Miguel Ángel Ariño, along with Pedro Tort-Martorell, the head of Informa D&B, and Ricard Puigferrat, founder of Back To Basics Management.
+The first edition of the study, which will soon be available via IESE Insight and is to be updated annually, was designed and carried out by IESE professors Eric Weber and Miguel Ángel Ariño, along with Pedro Tort-Martorell, the head of Informa D&B, and Ricard Puigferrat and Carmen Coll of Back To Basics Management.

 Bigger Companies Roll With the Punches

 The study found that large companies in Spain perceive and react to changes more quickly, and are more agile and adaptable to market fluctuations.
 Meanwhile, Spanish SMEs lack the structure and resources to quickly change tack: they receive the full impact of any sudden market changes.

 Although Spanish companies' net sales fell 16 percent from 2007 to 2014, the decline affected large and small firms very differently.
 The former managed to remain stable -- in part because they acquired 10 percent of SMEs' market share -- while the latter watched as a third of their sales disappeared.